 The key in answering all questions is that you are required to "demonstrate" that you have the right skills and competencies by using examples based on your prior experience, and not just talk about the topic in a theoretical and impersonal manner.

-So, your preparation relating to competencies is about trying to predict what the interviewer will be looking for and to prepare examples accordingly.
+So, your preparation relating to competencies is about trying to predict what the interviewer will be looking for and preparing examples accordingly.

 Cultural fit: This is hard to plan for and is as important to you as it is for them!
 From their perspective, they know who thrives in their culture and they’ll be looking for traits that fit.
 Our advice is to be yourself – there are no winners by attempting to be anything else.
 Should you be asked to meet off-site, in a bar or café, things are looking good but it’s still time to keep on your toes!
 It is likely you are meeting the wider team, to involve them in the process.